sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 ##### MLP:
 Defines the basic block of the Multi Layer Perceptron and is in charge of generate the fully connected 	layers.
 The activation function implemented is the (old fashioned) sigmoid.
-The parameter update is performed using SGD.
+The parameter update is performed using SGD or Adam.

 ##### Volumes:
 It allows to create tensors for store and manipulating images.
 It is a key element for the operation of the various modules, making image management very simple and fast.